mizu.js

 Modifiers

-.follow[boolean=true] Control whether fetch() should follow redirections or not. .history[boolean] Whether to push state into browser history.
-Note that specified URL must be the same origin as the current URL. .method[string] Set HTTP method (value is always uppercased).
-Multiple usage of this modifier can result in unexpected behavior. .get[boolean] Alias for .method[get]. .head[boolean] Alias for .method[head] .post[boolean] Alias for .method[post] .put[boolean] Alias for .method[put] .patch[boolean] Alias for .method[patch] .delete[boolean] Alias for .method[delete]
+.follow[boolean=true] Control whether fetch() should follow redirections or not. .history[boolean] Whether to history.pushState() target URL (must be the same origin). .method[string] Set HTTP method (uppercased).
+This modifier should not be used multiple times. .get[boolean] Alias for .method[get]. .head[boolean] Alias for .method[head] .post[boolean] Alias for .method[post] .put[boolean] Alias for .method[put] .patch[boolean] Alias for .method[patch] .delete[boolean] Alias for .method[delete]

 %body="content"